-At the present time, admission to the Bachelor of Education program is limited to approximately 100 students.
+Admission to the Bachelor of Education program is limited to approximately 100 students.
 During the review process, applicants are initially evaluated in 4 equally-weighted areas.

-Based on the above criteria, applicants will be short listed for the next stage of the process where interviews are normally required.
-Interviews include core questions asked to all applicants applying to the BEd program as well as specific questions relating to the elementary or secondary stream, as applicable, and, for secondary stream applicants, to the major and minor subject fields for which the applicant is applying.
+Based on the above criteria, applicants will be short listed for the next stage of the process, the interview.
+Interviews include core questions asked to all applicants applying to the BEd program.
+Specific questions relating to the elementary stream or secondary stream will also be asked.
 Interview questions focus on a general understanding of teaching, teaching content and processes, personal and professional qualities, an understanding of diversity and inclusive practices, and communication skills.